 Indoor air pollution can be worsened by a lack of ventilation in your home, as well as warm temperatures and humidity.
 Recently built houses are tightly sealed for energy conservation, which is great for your utility bill but not so fantastic when you have to have more fresh air in your home.

 Can Poor Indoor Air Quality Make You Sick?

-- Irritated eyes, nose or throat
+- Scratchy eyes, nose or throat

-- Your house has hot and cold rooms.
-Your home comfort system might be failing to maintain correct temperature and humidity amounts.
-Or there could be air distribution issues as a result of your HVAC system or ductwork.
-Our A2Z Air Inc pros can diagnose the problem and suggest repairs or replacement.
+- Your home has hot and cold spots.
+Your heating and cooling equipment could be failing to maintain correct temperature and humidity levels.
+Or there could be air distribution troubles due to your heating and cooling system or ductwork.
+Our A2Z Air Inc specialists can pinpoint the issue and suggest repairs or replacement.

 - Your house’s air feels too dry or too wet.
 We recommend maintaining your house’s humidity levels near 30–40% for optimal comfort.
 If your residence isn’t humid enough during the winter, your skin and throat could feel scratchy.
 You might also battle colds and other respiratory illnesses more frequently.
 If your home is too humid during the summer, you might have higher mold and mildew growth, both of which are detrimental to your well-being.
 You can manage these problems with a whole-home humidifier or dehumidifier, which pairs your HVAC system to deliver even humidity around your house.

 - Your residence has odors that stick around.
 You could catch a musty odor when you come home.
 Or a cooking odor that just won’t disperse.
 Since it’s not possible to open your windows 24/7, a whole-home ventilation system can get your residence smelling fresh again.
 It exchanges musty inside air with fresh outdoor air.